Discover the Top 5 XDR Use Cases for Today’s Cyber Threat Landscape

 Security Measures: Encrypt the information both at rest and in transit to prevent unauthorized entities from accessing the personal information.
 There needs to be access control, whereby only authorized personals can view or modify data.
 Regularly audit and monitor allow the detection and response to possible breaches.

 Medical records are detailed documents containing all the health information about patients.
+Unauthorized access to patient records can lead to significant financial losses, damage to reputations, and breaches of patient privacy.
 So, all the information sitting in the records is important for providing any medical care and includes:

 Billing information has all the financial details which are essential for payment process and insurance claims.
 It includes: